 Meditation can make you healthier, happier, and more productive.

 It can even help you live longer.

-Read on for five of the best meditation techniques for beginners, plus tips to help beginners succeed with their meditation.
+Read on for five of the best meditation techniques for beginners, plus five tips to help beginners succeed with their meditation.

 The 5 Best Meditation Techniques for Beginners

 Meditation usually involves sitting quietly, often paying attention to your breath, but it doesn’t have to.

 Mindfulness meditations are the most popular and straightforward types of meditation.

 They involve just actively working at quieting the mind, usually by focusing on the breath or on a phrase.

 " Buddhist meditation teacher and bestselling author Sharon Salzberg wisely said, “We don’t meditate to become better at meditation.
 We meditate to become better at life.”

 But there are movement-based techniques like yoga and walking meditations as well.